 We need the love and strength of Jesus to help our marriages prosper, be prepared, be praiseworthy, be purposeful and protected.

 Do you desire a strong, long-lasting marriage that is filled abundantly with God’s eternal blessings?

 Will you pray and/or read the Bible with your spouse for the next 30 days?

-Pray these verses over your marriage and watch them come alive in your life.
+Pray the 5P’s over your marriage and watch them come alive in your life.
 God’s Words and prayer are transformational when they are active and living in our lives.

 Whatever we lack in our lives, we are made complete in God.
 In Jesus, we have life and have it to the full (John 10:10)!
 In God, we lack nothing.
 We don’t need to look for another source to fulfill us when God is in the center of our marriages.
 I promise, your faithfulness and patience will reap great rewards than you could ever imagine (Ephesians 3:20)!Marriages are not meant to defeat us but to fill us abundantly with God’s eternal blessings Click To Tweet